juliocesar/styling-with-sass/in-progress/strategy.md

-* Resets and normalisations are agreements, and while they can be helpful, understanding their coverage really well is a good idea.
-A reset is generally can’t go wrong since its purpose is simply getting rid of styling-by-accident, which is what happens when you rely on browser-given styles for something.
+* Resets and normalisations are agreements, and while they are certainly helpful, understanding their coverage really well is a good idea.
+You generally can’t go wrong with a working reset since its purpose is simply getting rid of styling-by-accident, which is what happens when you rely on browser-given styles for something.
 A normalisation, whether it’s something introduced by [a library](http://necolas.github.io/normalize.css/) (and in the case of Normalize.css, you can think of it as a less brutal reset) or one you write yourself, has no business existing unless it’s very likely to be the case that they will be applying across every element that they touch.

+There is though a huge difference between what Normalize.css does and what other kinds of normalisations do: Normalize.css is what you could consider a softer reset.
+It will still enforce cross-browser consistency, as would a with a reset, but it’ll assume you want the defaults it provides.

-A common example of an overly broad agreement is, for instance, when styling a paragraph, people decide that it probably means adding a default font size and margins on a root `p` tag selector directly is a good idea as a first step.
-The problem is knowing whether that agreement won’t, in fact, create more work than it’ll prevent.
+A common example of a broad, custom normalisation is when styling a paragraph, deciding that it probably means adding a default font size and margins on a root `p` tag selector directly is a good idea as a first step.
+The problem is knowing whether that agreement won’t, in fact, create more work than it’ll prevent (the all too common behaviour of then erasing those defaults more than not).
 As much else, a better approach is to *mindfully* repeat yourself a little and only then refactor when repetition starts happening to a small but significant level.

-In short: always reset, but be careful with extra normalisations.
+In short: always reset, but be careful with normalisations.

 ##

-If people all around figured the correct way to drive is back-facing the wheel, that wouldn’t make it a good idea considering not colliding into things is important.
+If most people figured the correct way to drive is back-facing the wheel, that wouldn’t make it a good idea considering not colliding into things is important.
 This metaphor explains how most people understand and use the *Cascading* in *Stylesheets*.
 They’ll drive it backwards, hit something, and then go on Twitter say cars are inherently bad and that we all oughta be walking instead.

 You need to control the cascading, and the best way to go about it is by not use it at first, and then apply it judiciously where it makes sense.
 It really is that simple.
 This has a big impact on further advice, so I’ll go on a little tangent here: early in the intro chapter, I referred to a SCSS file as a “module”.
 The approach to that which I’m selling here is as follows: